 User experience is the cornerstone of e-commerce and other online services.
 With heavy traffic coming from the mobile users, the businesses are constantly thinking of ways to offer exceptional UX to the consumers.
 The first step towards this endeavor is to provide mobile payment services so that the users are able to make payments easily through their wallets and are thus saved from the tedious process of entering the card details and wait for the security processes to verify the transaction.
 Making mobile payment is much easier as it is usually processed in a few clicks.

 Like most other things, online payment has also not been untouched with the advancements in digital technology.
 The popularity of mobile payment is rising with each passing day and as mentioned earlier is expected to account for half the payments made online by the year 2017.
-Google Wallet, Verifone and Paypal have been around for quite sometime, the launch of Apple Pay is likely to establish Apple as a strong force in the mobile payment market.
+Google Wallet, Verifone and Paypal have been around for quite sometime, the launch of Apple Pay is likely to establish Apple as a strong force in the mobile payment market and will generate work for app development agencies.
 With all these developments happening, 2015 seems to be the year of mobile payments.
 With most of the business sectors looking to target the burgeoning number of mobile users, the mobile payment trends indicates a steady upward surge.